HorizenOfficial/evm-documentation/docs/04-develop_and_deploy_smart_contracts/01-remix.md

 ### Interaction with Sample Contract

 To illustrate interaction with smart contracts, the **EonWorkspace** is created in Remix.
 This workspace provides a set of script files to perform specific tasks, such as displaying information or executing a transaction within the blockchain.

+**Note:** The EonWorkspace file is available as a gist link using the Remix IDE.

+To use the EonWorkspace example files, perform the following:

+* Access the [EonWorkspace files](https://remix.ethereum.org/#version=soljson-v0.8.18+commit.87f61d96.js&optimize=false&runs=200&gist=ba9cb95ef4cd4ad3c55f2094029d22c3) - The Remix IDE automatically loads the workspace.
+* In the Remix IDE, set the execution environment to **Injected Provider** in the **DEPLOY & TRANSACTIONS** pane.
+* Make sure that your **MetaMask** wallet is connected to the **Gobi Testnet**.

 In the **Remix File Explorer**, the scripts are located in the **examples** folder.
 To execute a script, select the desired filename.js file.
 Right-click to open the drop-down menu.
 Select **Run**.